Trans Am (band): History

 Their fourth album, Futureworld, came out in 1999.
 The first side of this album featured songs with vocoder and the second side had all instrumentals, including the sprightly "Cocaine Computer".
 A music video for the title song was filmed and released.
 In 2000, the group followed up with the double album Red Line, recorded in their own National Recording Studio.
 A rarities collection, You Can Always Get What You Want, was also released that year.

 In 2002, Trans Am released TA, complete with tongue-in-cheek promo photos featuring the band in boy band-esque matching white outfits.
 TAs cover art was a parody of a REO Speedwagon best-of collection.
 Though the album was essentially a spoof of the electroclash genre, it was mostly panned by music critics.

-During the 2004 U.S. election year, Trans Am released the politically charged Liberation, an album that questioned the George W. Bush presidency and addressed such issues as the 2003 invasion of Iraq, the War on Terror, and paranoia.
+During the 2004 U.S. election year, Trans Am released Liberation, an album that questioned the George W. Bush presidency and addressed such issues as the 2003 invasion of Iraq, the war on terror, propaganda, and paranoia.

 Sex Change, the band's sixth studio album, was released in 2007.
 Following the release, Trans Am did a tour of the United States with Zombi and The Psychic Paramount, seventeen shows opening for Tool, and they played the Thrill Jockey 15th anniversary show in Chicago, Illinois.

 Also in 2007, Trans Am contributed to the soundtrack of the video game After Burner: Black Falcon for the PSP.

 In April 2017, Trans Am released California Hotel, an eight-song album on Thrill Jockey.